Nathaniel Osgood - Associate Professor, University of Saskatchewan

 Please see our methodological work page for additional information.

-For information on our smartphone-based iEpi epidemiological monitoring system (built and supervised jointly with Prof. Kevin Stanley), please see my iEpi page.
+Materials from our recent bootcamp on conducting mHealth studies with iEpi (Ethica Health).
+Click here to see my youtube playlist with mHealth videos.
+Also available are Materials (slides, etc.) For information on our smartphone-based iEpi epidemiological monitoring system (built and supervised jointly with Prof. Kevin Stanley), please see my iEpi page.
 It bears emphasis that a number of the publications on that page demonstrate how sensed data can be used in conjuntion with agent-based modeling.

 A (youtube streaming) screencast of my presentation from the Institute for Systems Science and Health 2011 demonstrates how we can leaverage such data using 3 systems science modeling techniques: Agent-Based Modeling, classic compartmental System Dynamics modeling, and Social Network Analysis.